yarisvt/tyk-docs/tyk-docs/content/transform-traffic/endpoint-designer.md

 * **Path**: The path to target - it is important to exclude aberrant slashes (`/`) from your path matching, as otherwise the gateway may not match the path correctly.
 A path can contain wild cards, such as `{id}`, the actual value in the wildcard is not used (it is translated into a regex), however it is useful to make the path more human readable when editing.
 * **Plugin**: A path can belong to multiple plug-ins, these plug-ins define the behaviour you want to impose on the matched request.

+> **NOTE**: When using Regular Expressions with the following plugins (Mock Response, Blacklist and Whitelist) you need to add `$` to the end of your URL.
+This prevents anything following the endpoint being mocked as well.
+For example, adding `/mock` also means `/mock/somepath` can also be mocked.
+Using `/mock$` prevents `/somepath` being added and mocked to your endpoint.

 ## <a name="plugins"></a>Available Plugins

 ### Blacklist